 What are the 4 principles of Kanban?

-Kanban is guided by four principles: start with what you do now, pursue incremental change, respect existing roles, and encourage leadership at all levels.
+Learn the 4 core Kanban principles: start with what you do now, pursue incremental change, respect roles, encourage leadership.
+How to apply them in your team.

 The Four Principles of Kanban